CtrlK

 Distinctiveness Conflict Risk

-The combination of code review + testing + PR workflow is somewhat distinctive, but individual components like 'commit' or 'write tests' could overlap with general coding skills, git skills, or testing-specific skills.
+The combination of code review, testing, committing, and PR management is somewhat distinctive as a workflow skill, but individual components like 'commit' or 'tests' could easily overlap with more focused skills for git operations, testing, or code review.

 2 / 3